jrandj/aws-security-specialty/README.md

     * Delete any resources in your account that you did not create yourself.

 1. Your CTO has asked you to design an automated incident response system which needs to assess, audit, and evaluate deviations against desired configurations of your AWS resources, proactively remediating security weaknesses in your AWS account.
 Which of the following approaches meets the requirement?
-    * Use AWS Config rules to monitor for deviations against your desired configurations, send alerts to CloudWatch events and use Lambda to automatically remediate security weaknesses.
+    * Use AWS Config rules to monitor for deviations against your desired configurations, send alerts to EventBridge and use Lambda to automatically remediate security weaknesses.

 1. One of your team has mistakenly leaked the access key and secret access key for their IAM User on GitHub.
 What should you do immediately to secure your account?
     * Disable any other potentially unauthorized IAM user credentials.